Find exactly what you are looking for

 • That all your personnel involved in the transport of dangerous goods have training for the tasks they perform, a so-called 1.3 training.
 The training requirement applies, for example, to persons who classify dangerous goods, issue transport documents, package dangerous goods, load, unload and other personnel who have duties related to the transport of dangerous goods.
 There are provisions on training for the transport of dangerous goods by all modes of transport.

-• Have your own safety adviser for the transport of dangerous goods registered with the Swedish Civil Contingencies Agency (MSB), according to the danish Beredskabsstyrelsen, if your company is not exempted from the rules.
+• Have your own safety adviser for the transport of dangerous goods registered with the Swedish Civil Contingencies Agency (MSB), if your company is not exempted from the rules.

 • Then it's a good idea to contact us!
 We look at what you ship, how much, sizes of containers and which shipping method you should use.
 The regulations differ depending on whether you ship by road, rail, sea or air.
 The rules for road, rail and sea are relatively similar, but air freight is subject to more and stricter rules.